Nigeria - Country Commercial Guide

 Media and Entertainment

-Last published date: 2021-10-13
+Last published date:

 Nigeria’s media and entertainment industry, “Nollywood,” originated in 1992.
-It is currently the second most prolific film industry in the world.
-It is a globally recognized brand for practitioners in film, including script writing, directing, sound, acting, cinematography, make-up, and editing.
+It is currently the second most prolific film industry in the world, with an annual output of around 2,500 movies.
+It is a globally recognized brand in film, including script writing, directing, sound, acting, cinematography, make-up, and editing.
 The industry is located throughout several major production centers like Lagos, Onitsha, Enugu, Asaba, and Abuja.
-Nollywood was valued at $3.6 billion in 2016 and is projected to be worth $6.4 billion by 2021.
-The music sector also recorded significant growth over the years.

 The music sector of Nigeria’s entertainment industry also recorded significant growth over the years.
 Stakeholders include artists, musicians, producers, promoters, managers, distributors, and marketers.
-In the past six years, the growing numbers of new production studios and artists enabled a more vibrant and self-sustaining industry.
-The investments have aided production of world-class quality music.
+As of 2021, the music industry employed about a million people and generated over $8 billion for the economy.
+In the past six years, the growing numbers of new production studios and artists enabled a more vibrant and self-sustaining industry, producing globally recognized music.
 In this environment, Nigerian musicians have developed a vast spectrum of music genres.
+The industry has won prestigious awards with artists like Wizkid and Burnaboy claiming Grammy awards, attracting more and more investments from several sources.
+Spotify, the global leader in music streaming, is also moving into the Nigerian market as part of a broader global expansion.

 Challenges in the Media and Entertainment Sector

-Nigeria face challenges with copyright piracy.
+Nigeria faces challenges with copyright piracy.
 This poses some difficulty in monetizing services in the industry.
-The impact of COVID-19 necessitated lockdown measures, leading to many media businesses being unable to pay salaries and down-sizing because of high cost of operations.
-Newspaper Proprietors Association of Nigeria (NPAN), Broadcasting Organizations of Nigeria (BON), and Nigerian Union of Journalists (NUJ) are currently making an appeal to the government of Nigeria (GON) for financial intervention in the industry.
+The impact of COVID-19 necessitated lockdown measures, leading to many media businesses being unable to pay salaries and down-sizing because of the high cost of operations.
+Digital streaming services and social media have greatly disrupted traditional media.
+This has increased customer sophistication, demanding a wide variety of content to select.
+Industry must continuously innovate to retain the attention of customers.

 Opportunities

 U.S.-origin equipment is generally considered superior to imports from other countries.
 Local entrepreneurs seek opportunities to represent and work with U.S. suppliers of computer parts and peripherals for local assembly.
-Nigerian importers and end-users prefer suppliers who, in addition to prompt delivery of products, can provide timely after-sales support, including spare parts at competitive prices.
+Nigerian importers and end-users prefer suppliers who, in addition to prompt delivery of products, can provide timely aftersales support, including spare parts at competitive prices.
 Asian competition is substantial, particularly with regards to price and availability of parts.

 Significant opportunities for U.S companies in this sector include: